Museum Passes

 Each pass admits 4 people for free.

-Not Valid on Mondays, Saturdays or February & April school vacation weeks
+Not Valid on Mondays, Saturdays, major holidays or February & April school vacation weeks

 *not valid for special events*